 Your vehicle is equipped with a crash sensing and diagnostic module which records information about the air bag and sensor systems.
 In the event of a collision this module may save information related to the collision including information about the air bag system and impact severity.
-This information will assist Ford in the servicing of your vehicle and may help Ford better understand real world collisions and further improve the safety of future vehicles.
+This information will assist Ford Motor Company in the servicing vehicle and helping to better understand real world collisions and further improve the safety of future vehicles.